wpmetabox/docs/_docs/edit-meta-boxes.md

 The principle is simple as following:

-- We hook to `rwmb_meta_boxes` filter with higher priority than 10 to get all registered meta boxes
+- Hook to `rwmb_meta_boxes` filter with a high priority to get all registered meta boxes
 - Then we check meta boxes by ID or title to get the meta boxes we want to edit / remove
 - Remove or change meta boxes information if needed (such as meta box title)
 - For that meta box, we loop through all custom fields and change fields' info